testofthings/toolsaf/documentation/Tools.md

 }
 ```

-External activity policy detemines the type of unexpected external connections allowed for a host or services.
+External activity policy determines the type of unexpected external connections allowed for a host or services.
-The following shows how to allow UNLIMITED external connections if host is a router etc. in a data batch.
+The following shows how to allow UNLIMITED external connections if the host is a router etc. in a data batch.
 ```json
 {
     "file_type": "capture",